Why do we talk so much about love but often fail to be loving?

 God is love.
 God so loved the world… Love one another as I have loved you.
 Love the Lord your God… Love your neighbor as yourself.*

 At our best, Christians are known for our love.
 As I write this, wildfires are consuming vast acres of forest in my home state of Oregon.
 We have been housebound for days due to extremely toxic air quality.
-My church, along with other local churches, opened the doors to the homeless in our community to protect them from exposure to the poor air quality.
+Along with other local churches, my church opened the doors to the homeless in our community to protect them from exposure to the poor air quality.

 Ideally, the Church is a place of grace, mercy, and safety when we experience vulnerability in its myriad forms.
 As humans, we cannot escape vulnerability, and we need loving relationships during tender times when we are in distress.

 Sadly, vulnerability can provoke responses that are far from loving.
 The initial impetus for this book came from the stories clients shared of being harmed by their Christian communities and the confirmation from other therapists that they often heard the same kind of stories.
 Why the disconnect?
 Why do people in distress often feel judged or invalidated by the responses to their struggles?

 Take a moment to think about something vulnerable in your own life.
 If you have children, that’s a great place to start.
 What parent hasn’t imagined ways their beloved child could be harmed?
 Perhaps you deal with chronic physical or mental health issues.
 Finances can be a significant source of vulnerability, particularly in the context of the pandemic.
 Maybe you also create through art or writing, and you have never wanted to share it publicly out of fear of criticism.

 What do you feel in your body as you bring vulnerability to your mind?
 What emotions surface?
 Do you notice a desire to distract yourself in some way?